Back to all

 Achievements

-The EuroVelo 15 - Rhine Cycle route’s popularity has continued to grow strongly in the past few years:
+The EuroVelo 15 - Rhine Cycle Route’s popularity has continued to grow strongly in the past few years:

 EuroVelo 15 – Rhine Cycle Route was the third most popular long-distance cycling route in Germany in 2016, according to a market analysis by the German National EuroVelo Coordinator ADFC published in March 2017.
-It also for the first time featured in the top ten of the most popular long-distance cycle routes outside of Germany, ranking eighth, according to the same survey.
+It was also featured for the first time in the top ten of the most popular long-distance cycle routes outside of Germany, ranking eighth, according to the same survey.

 www.RhineCycleRoute.eu

 Moreover, the Rhine Cycle Route is extremely popular on the web, being the first top route on EuroVelo.com.
-The web portal "www.RhineCycleRoute.eu" managed by the ECF in the frame of the LTMA is available in English, French, German and Dutch.
+The web portal "www.RhineCycleRoute.eu" managed by ECF in the frame of the Partnership is available in English, French, German and Dutch.
 It enjoyed more than 230,000 sessions by over 200,000 different users in 2019, representing almost 15% of the total number of sessions on the main European cycle tourism web portal "www.EuroVelo.com".
 The Rhine Cycle Route website has seen strong growth in user visits in the past few years.

 News articles are available in four languages, and contents, maps, as well as services along the route are constantly updated in order to attract more users to the Rhine Cycle Route as their next cycle-tourism destination.
 The news articles can be easily shared, are inspirational and engage users, with a special emphasis on the time shortly before and during the cycling season.

-Campaigns on social media include a yearly summer photo contest taking place on Instagram, which enjoys plenty of interest from users.
+Campaigns on social media include a yearly Summer Photo Contest taking place on Instagram, which enjoys plenty of interest from users.
 Moreover, the Rhine Cycle Route's website includes 12 bookable offers.

 ITB Berlin